 Before your guests arrive, make sure there will be plenty of extra room in your refrigerator and freezer to accommodate the plethora of leftovers to come.
 Go through as much of the food in your fridge as possible in the days leading up to Thanksgiving and use it up.

-Stock up on small and large freezer bags, freezer-safe containers, and some disposable foil or plastic containers to dole out leftovers as edible parting gifts for your guests.
+Stock up on small and large freezer bags, freezer-safe containers, and some disposable foil or plastic and glass containers to dole out leftovers as edible parting gifts for your guests.
 Note: stackable leftover containers are always best, as they will help save valuable space in your refrigerator.

 The best way to store leftovers